-Situational Scrum Mastering What Scrum guide didn’t tell me about leading an Agile team
+Situational Scrum Mastering: What the Scrum guide didn’t tell me about leading an agile team

 This session aims to raise awareness about what it takes to successfully lead a team that is trying to be Agile.
 Santosh will share his personal experiences about challenges he has faced, and why it’s important for an effective Scrum Master to understand what their team needs in terms of leadership before they can successfully lead a team.

 According to Paul Hersey, leaders need to adapt their behavior to ﬁt a team’s readiness.
 Based this readiness level, which is determined by the team’s ability and willingness, a Scrum Master can opt for Telling, Selling, Participating, and Delegating their style of leadership.